beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 ### **Install**

-Responsible for installing dependencies via NPM to all routes (e.g. `src/http/**`) and shared code (`src/shared`, `src/views`).
+Responsible for installing dependencies to:
+- The project root (`./`)E
+- Your project's cloud function directories (i.e. `src/http/**`)
+- Your project's shared code, if any (i.e. `src/shared/`, `src/views/`)

 This step is non-configurable and does output logs.

-> Note: dependencies in your project's root `package.json` are not available to your routes.
+> Note: dependencies in your project's root `package.json` are not available to your individual Functions; you should treat deps in the root as developer dependencies only.
 >
-> To ensure a dependency is available to a given Function, cd into that function's folder and install it there.
+> To ensure a dependency is available to a given Function, `cd` into that function's folder and install it there.
 >
-> To install global deps, install them to `shared` (`src/shared`) – but mind dependency bloat! **Routes must weigh in under 5MB uncompressed.**
+> To install global deps, install them to `src/shared` – but mind dependency bloat! **Function dirs must weigh in under 5MB uncompressed.**

 ### **Build**